Kai-Barry/nutshell/README.md

 ### Setup web server config

-Once this is complete the nginx or apache2 site-config/.htaccess file needs to be updated to include the requirements specified in: other/setup.txt.
+skip this stage if using apache2, a .htaccess file has been provided for you Once this is complete the nginx  site-config file needs to be updated to include the requirements specified in: other/setup.txt.
 In Nginx this is done by adding the following to the site's config in the server class:
 ```
 autoindex off;